-The docx file format in Word is compatible with most self-publishing services, so you can upload your file without any need to convert.
+The docx file format in Word is compatible with most free self-publishing companies, so you can upload your file without any need to convert.

 2. Apple Pages

 If you use a Mac, Apple Pages is the best option for you and is in fact, ebook creation software for Mac

-It a great word processor and has a lot of benefits.
-You can export in docx and epub and also publish directly to Apple Books.
+It is a great word processor too and has a lot of benefits.
+You can export in docx and epub but also publish directly to Apple Books.